Basic Loaf

 Day 2: Baking

-1. Preheat Oven & Dutch Oven: When you're ready to bake, place your Dutch oven (with its lid a jar) inside your main oven.
+1. Preheat Oven & Dutch Oven: When you're ready to bake, place your Dutch oven (with its lid on) inside your main oven.
 Preheat the oven to 235°C (455°F).
-It's crucial the Dutch oven gets incredibly hot, so let it preheat for at least 20 minutes *after* the oven reaches temperature (30 - 40 mins total preheat time is ideal).
+It's crucial the Dutch oven gets incredibly hot, so let it preheat for at least 20 minutes after the oven reaches temperature (30 - 40 mins total preheat time is ideal).

 2. Prepare Dough for Baking: Just before you bake, take the banneton out of the fridge.
 Place a piece of baking parchment paper over the top of the banneton, then quickly and carefully flip the whole thing over so the dough releases onto the parchment paper.
 Lift off the banneton/bowl.